“BE OPEN AND ABOVE-BOARD”

 Federal Reserve System on February 1, 2006.

-that developed so ferociously in the fall of 2008.
+incapable of preventing the great financial crisis that developed so ferociously in the fall of

-Bernanke is supposed to be one of the
+Bernanke is supposed to be one of the greatest

-Great Depression of the 1930s, but as the following
+Depression of the 1930s, but as the quotation below shows, he doesn’t even understand the

-a speech in honor of the ultra-reactionary bourgeois economist, Milton Friedman, he said:
+basic cause of that Depression.
+In a speech in honor of the ultra-reactionary bourgeois

 “Let me end my talk by abusing slightly my status as an official representative of the Federal Reserve.
 I would like to say to Milton and Anna [Schwartz, Friedman’s coauthor]: Regarding the Great Depression.
 You’re right, we did it.
 We’re very sorry.
 But thanks to you, we won’t do it again.” —FRB Speech: Remarks by Governor Ben S. Bernanke, At the Conference to Honor Milton Friedman, University of Chicago, Chicago, Illinois, November 8, 2002.